COMING UP AT THE HOMESTEAD

 WELCOME TO THE MATHER HOMESTEAD

 The Mather Homestead of Darien, Connecticut was built in 1778 by Joseph Mather, son of Moses Mather, the first minister of the First Congregational Church of Darien and a fiery patriot and advocate of the Revolutionary cause.
-The Homestead was owned by the Mather family through seven generations, until 2017 when it was donated to The Mather Homestead Foundation thanks to the generosity of the McPherson family.
+The Homestead was enjoyed by the Mather family through seven generations, until 2017 when it was donated to The Mather Homestead Foundation thanks to the generosity of the McPherson family.
 The Homestead's most famous Mather was Stephen Tyng Mather, owner of the home from 1906 to 1930.
 He was an avid conservationist and the first Director of our National Park Service.

 The Mather Homestead is rich in history and open for public enjoyment and education.
 The Foundation recently completed a new "barn," the Elizabeth W. Chilton Education Center, which will enable the Foundation to reach its vision of becoming a preeminent center for historical education in Fairfield.
 Come visit us!

 The Mather Homestead Foundation, a 501(c)(3) nonprofit organization, oversees the Mather Homestead.

-Mission: The Mather Homestead Foundation is dedicated to the preservation of the Mather Homestead, built in 1778 and passed through seven generations of Mather descendants, as a treasured place for public education and enjoyment.
+Mission: The Mather Homestead Foundation is dedicated to the preservation of the Mather Homestead, built in 1778 and enjoyed by seven generations of Mather descendants, as a treasured place for public education and enjoyment.
 The Foundation is committed to raising awareness of the Homestead’s unique history, dating back to the Revolutionary War, and Stephen Tyng Mather’s legacy as an important conservationist and the founder of our modern National Parks System.